About the Fund

 According to federal law, a person who “lacks a fixed, regular, and adequate night-time residence” is considered homeless.
 This includes people living in shelters, cars, motels, campgrounds, or places not meant for human habitation, as well as children and youth who are living with friends or relatives temporarily because they lack permanent housing.

-Students who have not reached their 21st birthday by September 1, 2012, and who have completed no more than one year of college are eligible to apply.
+Students who have not reached their 21st birthday by September 1, 2014, and who have completed no more than two years of college are eligible to apply.
 Applicants may be high school seniors, students enrolled in a GED or other alternative education program, or recent graduates/GED recipients.
 If you are in high school and not yet enrolled in a post secondary program, the committee will hold your scholarship for you pending your enrollment.

 LeTendre Scholarship Application